• Skip to primary navigation

 Ingredients

-• 2.5 cups cooked short grain rice day old (see Notes for how much uncooked rice to use)
+• 2.5 cups cooked short grain rice day old (see Notes if you're making fresh rice for this recipe)

-• 7 oz spam or sub with bacon/pork belly/hot dogs.
-If vegetarian, omit completely or sub with tofu.
+• 7 oz spam or bacon/pork belly/hot dogs/chicken/steak/canned tuna or tofu

 • ½ cup onion finely diced